jpsandoval/PerfEvoMatrix/README.md

 # Data Gathering

 Before each participant starts a task we execute the following script in Smalltalk.
+For executing a script press Cmd-d or right-click and press do it.
 It allows us to track the time that a user starts the experiment and how many mouse clicks, movements.
 ```
 UProfiler newSession.
 UProfiler current start.